Skip to Content

 The Fulbright Scholarship Program

-The Fulbright Program at Morgan was instituted when Dr. Sandye Jean McIntyre, II (Distinguished Professor of Foreign Languages and Honorary Consul of the Republic of Senegal) was appointed campus Fulbright Program Director in 1951.
-Dr. McIntyre was joined in his efforts to aid student applicants in 1968, when Dr. Carleen S. Leggett (Fulbright Program Director and Past Chairperson of Foreign Languages) became Associate Director.
-Dr. McIntyre eventually became the longest serving (55 years) Fulbright adviser in history.
+Morgan State University has a rich history of Fulbright engagement.
+Dr. Sandye Jean McIntyre, II (Distinguished Professor of Foreign Languages and Honorary Consul of the Republic of Senegal) was appointed MSU’s first Fulbright Program Director in 1951.
+Dr. McIntyre was joined in his efforts to aid student applicants in 1968, when Dr. Carleen S. Leggett (Past Chairperson of Foreign Languages) became Associate Director.
+Dr. McIntyre eventually became the longest-serving (55 years) Fulbright adviser in history.
+Since June 2023, the program has been directed by Dr. Megan DeVirgilis (Associate Professor of Spanish).